mrjohnsonit/cExercise/README.md

 		- Each one of these define a different way to write 'Hello World'
 		- None of the these projects reference the Exercise.Api project
 			- The api to use is determined at runtime (although there is only one api definition)
+			- This ensure total separation of concerns
 	- The only projects that have direct references to concrete implementations of the app or api are:
 		- Exercise.Bindings
 			- Define what concrete object to use at runtime
 		- Exercise.Tests
 			- NUnit & Moq unit tests
+     - Other api deatils
+     	- I separated the api into 2 layers to create a hypothetical separation of concerns
+     		- MessageService
+     			- This is the common area and the 1st layer for all api calls
+     			- This could handle all authorization, parameter validation, then call to the 2nd layer 'Provider' to carry out the business rule
+     			- This creates a nice separation of concerns and makes the business code cleaner in my opinion
+     			- I opted to create a MessageService to
+     			- This service can be added a any top level api layer such as a Web Api
+     		- MessageProvider
+     			- For this exercise MessageProvider returns the string 'HelloWorld'; but that could just as easily have come from a database, file, etc.
+     			- The MessageService takes in the IMessageProvider in the constructor so it can be injected with the IoC container
+     				- This also makes testing of the MessageService possible without testing it with a specific implentation of the IMessageProvider
+     					- This is where unit testing mocking comes into play (more details later)